 So these are my best tips on how to avoid the unpleasant shock of installing a bossy pink carpet.

-However, if you need to install carpet in your home, and you’re overwhelmed by boards of samples, or you’re just not sure which neutral undertone would work best with the rest of your finishes, you can find the consultation for that here.
+However, if you need to install carpet in your home, and you’re overwhelmed by boards of samples, or you’re just not sure which neutral undertone would work best with the rest of your finishes, try our RENOVATION or NEW BUILD eDesign consultation here.